|

 quiet the household.
 I haven't picked out a name yet.
 I'll post a photo of the little guy as

 soon as I take some and can scan them.
-He's really adorable -- he's all eyes, too. :)
+He's really adorable -- he's all eyes, too. :) Didn't get any writing work done tonight, but I hope to tomorrow.

 I was very saddened about the news that Deforrest Kelly a.k.a.
 Dr. McCoy from the